argoproj/argo-rollouts/docs/features/bluegreen.md

       scaleDownDelayRevisionLimit: *int32
 ```

+## Sequence of Events

+The following describes the sequence of events that happen during a blue-green update.

+1. Beginning at a fully promoted, steady-state, a revision 1 ReplicaSet is pointed to by both the `activeService` and `previewService`.
+1. A user initiates an update by modifying the pod template (`spec.template.spec`).
+1. The revision 2 ReplicaSet is created with size 0.
+1. The preview service is modified to point to the revision 2 ReplicaSet.
+The `activeService` remains pointing to revision 1.
+1. The revision 2 ReplicaSet is scaled to either `spec.replicas` or `previewReplicaCount` if set.
+1. Once revision 2 ReplicaSet Pods are fully available, `prePromotionAnalysis` begins.
+1. Upon success of `prePromotionAnalysis`, the blue/green pauses if `autoPromotionEnabled` is false, or `autoPromotionSeconds` is non-zero.
+1. The rollout is resumed either manually by a user, or automatically by surpassing `autoPromotionSeconds`.
+1. The revision 2 ReplicaSet is scaled to the `spec.replicas`, if the `previewReplicaCount` feature was used.
+1. The rollout "promotes" the revision 2 ReplicaSet by updating the `activeService` to point to it.
+At this point, there are no services pointing to revision 1
+1. `postPromotionAnalysis` analysis begins
+1. Once `postPromotionAnalysis` completes successfully, the update is successful and the revision 2 ReplicaSet is marked as stable.
+The rollout is considered fully-promoted.
+1. After waiting `scaleDownDelaySeconds` (default 30 seconds), the revision 1 ReplicaSet is scaled down

 ### autoPromotionEnabled
 The AutoPromotionEnabled will make the rollout automatically promote the new ReplicaSet to the active service once the new ReplicaSet is healthy.
 This field is defaulted to true if it is not specified.